 El Chaltén in Santa Cruz Province is a sleepy Patagonian village surrounded by the Andes Mountains.
 Since I arrived we’ve had wind and rain at night, but beautiful crystal clear days.
-The daytime temperature is in the high 40s and at night it’s in the low 30s.
+Daytime temperatures are in the 40s, and at night, it’s in the low 30s.

 Magnificent Mt.
 Fitz Roy is the dominant peak on the skyline.
 At almost 12,000 feet it’s something!
 It was first climbed in 1952 by two French mountain climbers and is considered one of the world’s most difficult mountains to climb.

 The European influence here is significant – French, Portuguese, Italian, and of course Spanish.
 Food in El Chaltén is fantastic – the best so far during this trip!
 On the other hand, the markets are sparse and offer only basic items – except for the wine choices, which are incredible.